-Over the period of eight months, the PSU team worked with Albany to visit facilities, and collect/analyze data with the intent of identifying current areas where the City was already making progress in terms of reducing energy consumption as well as identifying new areas for improvement and enhanced fiscal returns.
-We met with a broad base of City staff, including facilities managers, fleet managers, and City administrators..
+Over the period of eight months, the PSU team worked with Independence to visit facilities, and collect/analyze data with the intent of identifying current areas where the City was already making progress in terms of reducing energy consumption as well as identifying new areas for improvement and enhanced fiscal returns.
+We met with a broad base of City staff, including facilities and fleet managers, City administrators and staff.